 The Asia Pacific Consortium on Osteoporosis (APCO) comprises Osteoporosis experts from several countries in Asia Pacific, charged with developing tangible solutions to the substantive challenges involving osteoporosis management and fracture prevention in this most populated and fastest growing region of the world.

 Representing multiple medical and surgical specialties, the Consortium aims to create a pan-Asia Pacific “Framework” for the introduction and implementation of minimum clinical standards for the screening, diagnosis and management of osteoporosis targeting a broad range of high-risk groups.

-Currently hosted by Osteoporosis Australia, it is anticipated that APCO will become a free-standing entity by the fall of 2020.
+Currently hosted by Osteoporosis Australia, it is anticipated that APCO will become a free-standing entity by the end of 2021.

 APCO will strive to ensure equitable geographic representation of APCO members throughout Asia Pacific, to accommodate the wide variation in national population numbers in the region.

 To move towards reducing the burden of osteoporosis and fragility fractures in the Asia Pacific region

 The APCO Strategic Plan ‘At A Glance’ 2019 – 2021 summarises the organisation’s mission, vision and strategic priorities.

 See below for an overview of the goals, initiatives and timeframe for APCO to achieve each of its strategic priorities.
 One of APCO’s aspirations is to be a catalyst and enabler for individuals who are passionate about osteoporosis.
 Read the APCO Strategic Plan here.

 Parties wishing to collaborate with APCO to achieve its vision of reducing the burden of osteoporosis and fragility fractures in the Asia Pacific region, should contact APCO Chairperson, Dr Manju Chandran (email: email@example.com).
 A full version of the APCO Strategic Plan is available upon request.